|

 Zagreb to Split

-Again, the buses are much faster, taking about 4 1/2 hours to the train's 6 1/2 hours, but there are two daily trains--morning and afternoon that make the journey all year round.
-There's an extra couple of trains in summer, including an overnight train which can be convenient for arriving in Split early enough to take a ferry out to the islands.
+Again, the buses are much faster, taking about 4 1/2 hours to the train's 6 hours, but there are three daily trains that make the journey all year round.

 Zagreb to Rijeka

-There are two daily trains to Rijeka.
-The trip takes from 3 1/2 to 4 1/2 hours which is only a little longer than the bus.
+There's one daily train to Rijeka.
+The trip takes about 4 1/2 hours which is only a little longer than the bus.

 Zagreb to Istria

-There are no direct trains to Istria but the Rijeka train connects with a bus that winds through Istria stopping at Hum, Pazin, Zminj, Kafanar, Vodnjan and other little towns before ending in Pula about 4 1/2 hours later.
+There are no direct trains to Istria but the Rijeka train connects with a bus that winds through Istria stopping at Hum, Pazin, Zminj, Kafanar, Vodnjan and other little towns before ending in Pula about 4 1/2 hours later!
+There are also direct buses to Pula.

 Zagreb to Osijek